Ross117/Ross117.github.io/pomodoro/README.txt

 A Free Code Camp project.

-Built using JavaScript, HTML and CSS, along with the Bootstrap framework.
+Built using JavaScript, HTML and CSS.

 Alarm audio courtesy of www.soundjay.com.

-PLEASE NOTE: not currently compatible with the Microsoft Internet Explorer or Microsoft Edge browsers.